 Following this divergence, a dangerous trend has emerged throughout the past years.
-Novel forms of content have given rise to what some commentators refer to as Post-truth politics, with the rise of fake news standing at the center of this process.
+Novel forms of content have given rise to what some commentators refer to as Post-truth politics.
+In particular, the rise of fake news stands at the center of this process.
 While initially introduced to describe falsehoods that spread around the internet, the term denotes all kinds of misleading information that is publicly broadcasted.
-However, it has recently entered the vocabulary of various populist leaders, who use it as a combative term to delegitimize the free press and appeal to those whom traditional forms of knowledge have failed.
-Elevated by the rise of social media networks (which we discuss in this following article), fake news has significantly altered the public’s approach to engaging with political content.
+However, it has recently entered the vocabulary of various populist leaders, who use the term in a combative manner to delegitimize the free press and appeal to those whom the traditional forms of knowledge have failed.
+Elevated by the rise of social media networks (which we discuss next), fake news has significantly shaped the public’s approach to engaging with political content.
 At the end of the 2016 US presidential campaign, the top 20 fake news stories generated more shares, reactions and comments than the highest-ranked stories from all established media outlets combined.
 In concrete numbers, it took only several months in late 2016 for nearly 9 million people to engage on Facebook with articles subsequently categorized as fake news.
 This significantly overshadows the scarcely 7.5 million people that engaged with content from mainstream media sources in the same time period.
 Even worse, a post-election survey found that 75% of those who encountered fake news headlines considered them to be true.
 This is a catastrophe for societies that pride themselves with being founded upon the Enlightenment values of reason and evidence as the primary sources of knowledge.

 Once citizens start to source their information from radically opposing media sources and fail to agree on a common reality, there is little room left for broad deliberation and consensus.
-However, these processes are indispensable to a functioning democracy.
+Unfortunately, these very processes are indispensable to a functioning democracy.
 In their absence, polarization is fueled by growing tribalism and a lack of shared societal objectives.
-To counter these trends, there is a need for experts to guide us in forming an understanding of the issues we are confronted with and overcoming our flaws in assessing reality.
-In a myriad of studies, cognitive psychology has hinted at different biases that distort how humans process information and make decisions.
+To counter these trends, we need experts to guide us in forming an understanding of the current issues and overcoming our flaws in assessing reality.
+In a myriad of studies, cognitive psychologists have hinted at different biases that distort how humans process information and make decisions.
 While experts can’t guarantee that they will not succumb to these same shortcomings, they do commit to the basic principles of the scientific process which has been our most reliable source of knowledge for centuries.
 This process requires adhering to the rules and methods prescribed by the scientific community in an attempt to reduce the chance of making systematic errors.
 Moreover, by means of debate and contestation, this community provides a competitive arena that enables good ideas to flourish and eventually, the truth to emerge.

 Society needs the assistance of this independent authority in maintaining an objective distance to even the most controversial of issues.
 At the same time, we should ensure that this community does not turn into an exclusive club of cultured elites, driven by political ambition.
 Experts must be able to comprehend the social and emotional consequences of the policies they are drafting.
 They must show empathy for those parts of the population that have not benefited from the trends of recent years.
 Otherwise, the scientific community risks falling prey to its very own set of systematic errors.
-The death of expertise has been accompanied by another driver of recent polarization: the transformation of the media landscape.
+The “death of expertise” has been accompanied by another driver of recent polarization: the transformation of the media landscape.
 This marks the subject of the next article in this series.